On Friday, November 19th 2009, I was on my way to LA for a wedding when the Doctor Oz show came on.

 When I realized it was the show about bedbugs, I prepared myself for my first appearance on television in front of 5 million viewers

-This guy in a three piece suit picked me up in a gigantic SUV with tinted windows at my apartment in Queens
+The day it happened, this guy in a three piece suit picked me up in a gigantic SUV with tinted windows at my apartment in Queens.

 They put me in a dressing room across from Rosie O’Donnel’s

 Craft services left me lots of free snacks (which is also funny because I used to be a crafty in the biz too!)

 a packed fridge.

 The show started off with Dini, who’s the bedbugs expert.
 We became BFF’s that day.